Treatment for Trauma and Mental Health

 Symptoms of Trauma

-Some people who have endured a traumatic event could have a short period with their mad, sad, or hurt, but they’ll overcome those emotions over time.
-Others might continue to suffer from several various effects that continue to hinder and frequently disrupt their life.
+Some people who have endured a traumatic event could have a short period of time when they’re mad, sad, or hurt, but they’ll overcome those emotions over time.
+Others might continue to suffer from several various effects that continue to hinder and frequently disrupt their lives.
 This is due to how trauma makes emotional, physical, and psychological symptoms challenging to cope with.

 Some symptoms after experiencing a traumatic event include: